lhirsch1/couchparty/README.md

 This application was developed by bpolo15, chyarbit and lhirsch1 using Google's Firebase and React Native.
 The chat UI is provided by Gifted Chat.

 # Application link
-To access the mobile app, please visit https://expo.io/@bpolo15/couchparty-native.
+To access the mobile app (Android only), please visit https://expo.io/@bpolo15/couchparty-native.

+All other users can utilize the link above in a web browser.